jonncerdas/giphy-fe/README.md

 Assumptions:

 Tradeoffs:
-- At first I implement pagination in the tradition way, however the user experience was not the best.
-  So I implemented an "infinite scroll" and added a "go to top button" on the button right.
+- I implemented an "infinite scroll" and added a "go to top button", I believe is a better user experience .
-- I remove the "Search for GIFs" button is more natural to press just enter.
+- I remove the "Search for GIFs" button hit enter is enough.
-- I added a "Trending" link at the right of the search bar just to simulate a "home".
 - I slighty change the gif component, so the title, user, heart icon and share icon will show on hover.

+## Next Steps

+- Due to time constraints tests are missing
+- Authentication